 …because when you understand this, you can prime everything you do to help them, and therefore, help yourself.

-BTW: Yes, I know a lot of social networks are saying that they’re trying to ensure users don’t become addicted to their platform, but trust me, just like any other business, they (and their staff and owners) want to make their platform as profitable as possible, and who can blame them?
+BTW: Yes, I know a lot of social networks are saying that they’re trying to ensure users don’t become addicted to their platform, but trust me, just like any other business, they (and their staff and owners) want to make their platform as profitable as possible.

 Now that you know their main aim (as a business), you need to understand how the Instagram algorithm interprets, tracks and optimises content to achieve it.

-The more that your profile (business or personal) helps them achieve their aims, the higher your post will appear on newsfeeds (and the more people it will reach!).
+The more your profile (business or personal) helps them achieve their aims, the higher your post will appear on their newsfeed (and the more people it will reach!).

 Remember, Instagram is a platform completely dependent on User Generated Content (UGC), meaning that Instagram are 100% reliant on their users to captivate people and increase their advertising revenue.

 Let’s look at the best ways to show Instagram that you’re aiding their success: